-The Cyprus Academy of Arts is pleased to announce the creation of an exciting new residency programme beginning in 2021.
+The Cyprus Academy of Arts launched the new residency programme in 2021.

 Focusing on visual arts, but encouraging crossings and interactions with other disciplines, the CAA residency programme aims to become an international laboratory for the creation and the diffusion of contemporary art, to present contemporary art in all its diversity, and to offer a permanent dialogue with the developments and the most recent debates of the art world.
 As such, it aims to become an international laboratory for artists from all over the world.